dragsa/dataroot-barbot/README.md

   this includes database and fake bars server running on "IP:8080"; on *nix it will be "localhost" and on Win - dedicated IP; fake server is just a JSON serving entity which has 5 different resources to simulate real-life different IP addresses;
 - start BarBot;
-  this step will init database with some default values (like 2 basic types of questionnaire);
+  this step will init database with some default entries (like 2 basic types of questionnaire);
 - register fake bars via BarBot register API;
   fake bars are not inserted by BarBot application during startup intentionally as this is external source simulation.